-- 3.1 The Guidelines is issued pursuant to Section 4A of the Labuan Financial Services Authority Act 1996 (LFSAA) for the purpose of clarifying the requirements on margin of solvency for Labuan insurers under Section 109 of LFSSA. - 3.2 Any person who fails to comply with the Guidelines is guilty of an offence punishable under Section 36B and 36G of the LFSAA.
+3.1 The Guidelines is issued pursuant to Section 4A of the Labuan Financial Services Authority Act 1996 (LFSAA) for the purpose of clarifying the requirements on appointment of actuary and margin of solvency for Labuan insurers under Section 108 and Section 109 of the LFSSA respectively.
+3.2 Any person who fails to comply with the Guidelines may be subject to an administrative penalty under Section 36B and Section 36G of the LFSAA or Section 187 and Section 194 of the LFSSA and/or other enforcement actions provided under the LFSAA and the LFSSA.